Via del Mulino di Colle, 14 Usella Cantagallo (PO)

 The two main experiential attractions are the Confessional, where visitors can reflect on their role in environmental pollution, and Augumented Reality, where you are catapulted into a sort of journey through time from the medieval fulling to the future prospects of the textile factory.

-A must-see when visiting the underground spaces of the Materia Museum is the so-called “inferno” where the hydraulic wheels were housed.
+A must-see when visiting the underground spaces of the Materia Museum in Cantagallo is the so-called “inferno” where the hydraulic wheels were housed.
 Here you will find a beautiful wooden mill-wheel and rare remains of a vertical cast-iron turbine from the 19th century.
 Outside, an old Kaplan turbine with fixed blades is visible along with other historical turbines like the Girard and the Francis.